Andy Bronkema: Early life and education

 Bronkema is the son of Joel Bronkema, the principal of McBain High School.
 Andy grew up in McBain, Michigan, and his younger brother Luke is also a college basketball coach.
 Bronkema was a multi-sport standout at McBain High School, competing in football, basketball and baseball.
 He led the Ramblers to a state basketball title in 2002 in addition to a state football runner-up effort in 2001.
 Bronkema attended Cornerstone University, where he played on the basketball team.
 He led Cornerstone to two regular-season Wolverine Hoosier Athletic Conference (WHAC) Championships, one WHAC Tournament title and four national tournament appearances, including a NAIA Final Four berth.
 Bronkema was named team captain as a junior and senior and was a three-time named All-Conference selection.
 He earned the Basketball Coaches Association of Michigan Scholar-Athlete Award and finished his collegiate career with 1,725 points, 982 rebounds, 336 assists and 140 steals.
 Bronkema graduated from Cornerstone with a bachelor's degree in Education.

 Coaching career

-Grand Rapids CC
+Grand Rapids

-Bronkema began his career as the head running backs coach at Grand Rapids Community College in 2005 and helped the team finish as the National Junior College Athletic Association (NJCAA) Non-Scholarship National Champions.
+Bronkema began his career as the running backs coach at Grand Rapids Community College in 2005 and helped the team finish as the National Junior College Athletic Association (NJCAA) Non-Scholarship National Champions.